gkatanacio/about-me/eng-principles.md

 ### On Writing Tests

 - Prefer fresh fixtures
-- Consider utilizing mocks to achieve pure unit tests that can run fast
+- Consider utilizing mocks to achieve pure unit tests with proper boundaries that can run fast
 - There is a cost to maintaining tests (test judiciously)

 ### On Dependencies